|

 Acknowledge your landmarks throughout this process.
 Record what you weigh now and what your typical week looks like with alcohol consumption.

-Then focus on tracking your goals.
+Then, focus on tracking your goals.
 As you see the pounds come off, be sure to appreciate your little victories.

 Replace Alcohol with Good Things You Love

 The key trick to giving up alcohol is to recognize that, right now, it’s filling a need for you.
-Replace that with something else that makes you happy or keeps your active.
+Replace that with something else that makes you happy or keeps you active.
 Consider ideas such as:

 Are You Having Trouble Cutting Out Alcohol?